 The surgeon usually cuts the bowel on either side of the cancer, with a small border of healthy tissue called the margin, and then joins the two ends of the bowel back together.
 This join is called an anastomosis.

 Sometimes one end of the bowel is brought through an opening made in your abdomen and stitched onto the skin.
 This procedure is called a colostomy (if made from the large bowel) or ileostomy (if made from the small bowel).
 The opening – called a stoma – allows faeces to be collected in a bag.

 Types of colectomies

 There are different types of colectomies depending on which part of the colon is removed.
 The surgery may be done as keyhole or open surgery.

 Surgery for cancer in the rectum

-There are different types of operations for cancer in the rectum depends on where the cancer is located, whether the bowel can be rejoined, and where in the rectum the join can be made.
+Surgery for cancer in the rectum depends on where the cancer is located, whether the bowel can be rejoined, and where in the rectum the join can be made.
 The surgery may be performed using an open or keyhole approach.

 Other types of surgery